Spore: Definition

 In common parlance, the difference between a "spore" and a "gamete" is that a spore will germinate and develop into a sporeling, while a gamete needs to combine with another gamete to form a zygote before developing further.

 The main difference between spores and seeds as dispersal units is that spores are unicellular, the first cell of a gametophyte, while seeds contain within them a developing embryo (the multicellular sporophyte of the next generation), produced by the fusion of the male gamete of the pollen tube with the female gamete formed by the megagametophyte within the ovule.
 Spores germinate to give rise to haploid gametophytes, while seeds germinate to give rise to diploid sporophytes.

 Classification of spore-producing organisms

 Plants

 Vascular plant spores are always haploid.
-Vascular plants are either homosporous (or isosporous) or heterosporous.
+Vascular plants are either homosporous (also known as isosporous) or heterosporous.
 Plants that are homosporous produce spores of the same size and type.

 Heterosporous plants, such as seed plants, spikemosses, quillworts, and ferns of the order Salviniales produce spores of two different sizes: the larger spore (megaspore) in effect functioning as a "female" spore and the smaller (microspore) functioning as a "male".
 Such plants typically give rise to the two kind of spores from within separate sporangia, either a megasporangium that produces megaspores or a microsporangium that produces microspores.
 In flowering plants, these sporangia occur within the carpel and anthers, respectively.